 amount of state wages earned.

-- Click Wages and Salaries to expand the category and then click Wage income reported on Form W-2
+- Click Wages and Salaries in the Federal Quick Q&A menu to expand the category and then click Wage income reported on Form W-2

 - Click Quick Entry or Step-by-Step Guidance

 - If you select Quick Entry, fill in the form to match your paper copy of Form W-2 and be sure to scroll down to answer questions.

 - If you select Step-by-Step Guidance, the program will proceed with the interview questions for you to enter or review the appropriate information.

 When you make this adjustment, you should generally adjust the W-2 so that Box 16 for each state reflects the total amount of wages earned in each state.
 Note: You will want to verify the correct amount is still reported on any other state's return that you may also be attached to your return.